oceanhackweek/ohw19-projects-TMIVP/.ipynb_checkpoints/README-checkpoint.md

 Features with the same area but different shapes can pose a problem.

 Possibly add lon and latitude for global placement
-Add in photo.

 Will have a number for every profile.
 Cluster those numbers.
 Provides a dynamically adjustable threshold.
 What kind of vertical resolution for your profile do you  need?
 Do a cross correlation at increasing frequency.

-Eventually vertical segmentation to account for multiple matching features?

 ***